neuralvis/elpa-mirror/stable-melpa/org-taskforecast-readme.txt

 This package uses org-id to find an org heading.
 So ID property of an org heading is set as needed.

-* About TaskChute

-TaskChute (https://taskchute.net/) is a method and tools to manage tasks and time.

-I'm interested in TaskChute and I had wanted to do that, but it was difficult for me to move to other task management tools because I had already had many tasks in org-mode.
-So I had started to develop this package to do TaskChute in Emacs with org-mode.
-However I haven't used the original TaskChute, so this package may be a TaskChute like tool but it doesn't represent TaskChute's features and its philosophy completely.